lidetsn/Word-Guess-Game/README.md

 # Word-Guess-Game

-Word Guess  These apps will run in the browser, and feature dynamically updated HTML and CSS powered by JavaScript code.
+Word Guess  This app will run in the browser, and feature dynamically updated HTML and CSS powered by JavaScript code.

-# .
-Display the following on the page:
+# Display the following on the page:

 #.
 Press any key to get started!